-Through advance care planning, you can make decisions about the care and treatments you would want to receive if you become unable to express decisions for yourself.
-Sometimes, when doctors believe a cure is no longer possible, decisions must be made about the use of emergency treatments to keep you alive.
+Through advance care planning, a person can make decisions about the care and treatments they would want to receive if they become unable to express decisions for themselves.
+Sometimes, when doctors believe a cure is no longer possible, decisions must be made about the use of emergency treatments to keep a person alive.
 These treatments can include CPR, ventilator utilization, artificial nutrition, hydration and comfort care.
-It can take a huge burden off loved ones who could otherwise be left with making important decisions without your consent.
-In addition, studies show patients who engage in advance care planning are less likely to pass away in the hospital and experience last resort and unnecessary surgeries.
+It can take a huge burden off loved ones who could otherwise be left with making important decisions without a person’s consent.
+In addition, studies show people who engage in advance care planning are less likely to pass away in the hospital and experience last resort and unnecessary surgeries.

-Advance care planning includes completing an advance directive, which is a legal document that goes into effect only if you are incapacitated.
+Advance care planning includes completing an advance directive, which is a legal document that goes into effect only if a person is incapacitated.
 Two elements of an advance directive include a living will and a durable power of attorney for health care.
 Other documents could include organ and tissue donation forms.

 Advance care planning is a service offered through Masonic Village Hospice, and staff are well prepared to help any individual and their family accomplish their health care goals.